mamoore1440/Econ-Blog-old/src/content/all-Notes/Concepts-Notes.md

   - The Business Cycle: A Story of Life and Death           <!--Possible articles: -->
     - Death and rebirth of an economy.
-      - Why it is necessary (Forest Fire)
+      - Why it is necessary (Forest Fire analogy)
       - Yield curve inversions as a predictor of death
       - End of cycle possibilities for credit crises
       - Revival Processes and attempts